mynodebtc/mynode/README.md

 - Dedicated hardware keeps you constantly and securely connected!
 -->

-## Running myNode
+## Running MyNode
-You can run myNode on your own device in just a few easy steps!
+You can run MyNode on your own device in just a few easy steps!

 1. Download an Image
     * [Downloads](https://mynodebtc.com/download)